smartinrub/sergiomartinrubio.com/_posts/2021-08-28-spring-boot-microservices-cookbook.md

 - [Wiremock](http://wiremock.org){:target="_blank"}: for mocking external APIs.
 - [Cucumber](https://sergiomartinrubio.com/articles/cucumber-a-bdd-framework-for-java-and-spring/): if you want to use BDD (Behavior Driven Design) this is an excellent tool.

-> [TDD (Test Driven Development)](https://sergiomartinrubio.com/articles/test-driven-development-by-example/) is quite advised and that's why this sections is added to the top!
+> [TDD (Test Driven Development)](https://sergiomartinrubio.com/articles/test-driven-development-by-example/) is quite advised and that's why this section is added to the top!

 ### Project Structure